S. N. Swamy (artist): Personal life

 Swamy got married at the age of 13 years to Dodda Narasamma, aged 11 years.
 His father-in-law, T. Yelakapachar, was a very wealthy and famous man, being a palace contractor, who is credited along with his elder brother, T. Cheluvachar and father, Timmiachar for the construction of the Durbar Hall of the Mysore Palace.
 In 1928, Swamy became a father on the birth of a son S Chinna Krishna, and a few years later his second son N Vasudev was born.

 Swamy used to live in his father's house on Irwin road, opposite to the five-faced Anjenaya temple.
 He later moved into "Dilkush Cottage", a palace bungalow on Hyder Ali road, previously occupied by eminent guests of the Maharaja, one of whom was the late singer Gauhar Jan.

 In Dilkush Cottage, Swamy entertained guests such as, Prime Minister Indira Gandhi, Chief Ministers of Karnataka and many important people.

 Final years

 Swamy kept on painting and sketching till his last years.
 He spent his last years in his Geetha mandir road residence, "Shree Nilaya".
-After the demise of his wife in 1982, he became very lonely and breathed his last in Holdsworth Memorial Hospital on 19 December 1983.
+After the demise of his wife in 1982, he became very lonely and died in Holdsworth Memorial Hospital on 19 December 1983.